WorldHealthOrganization/smart-trust/input/pagecontent/concepts.md

 This digital health trust network is a network of stakeholders that securely exchange and uses health information based on trust, security, and privacy principles, and is designed to ensure that health information is handled in a secure, private, and compliant manner.
 Through the GDHCN, WHO serves as the custodian of a digital health trust network.

 In addition to the key concepts used throughout this document, which are defined below, additional documentation may be found on:
+* <a href="GDHCN_Administrative_and_Operational_Framework.pdf">GDHCN Administrative and Operational Framework</a>
 * [Certificate Governance](concepts_certificate_governance.html)
 * [Onboarding Process](concepts_onboarding.html)

+The <i>GDHCN Administrative and Operational Framework</i> should be considered the authoritative source of definitions and concepts in case of any discrepncies.

+### Business Owner Representative
+The individual identified by a GDHCN Participant as having the primary business and programmatic responsibility for the GDHCN Participant for the implementation of the use cases covered by a Trust Domain.

 ### Document Signers
 Document Signers utilize the private key of a private-public key pair to digitally sign Verifiable Digital Health Certificates.
 A single private key is expected to sign a large quantity of Verifiable Digital Health Certificates.
 The corresponding public key is referred to as a Document Signer Certificate (DSC).